-If you have an iliolumbar ligament sprain, our physios at Vitalis Physiotherapy can assess your condition to tailor a unique rehabilitation plan to aid in your pain relief and recovery.
+If you have an iliolumbar ligament sprain, or you’re looking for a ‘physiotherapist near me’, our physios at Vitalis Physiotherapy can assess your condition to tailor a unique rehabilitation plan to aid in your pain relief and recovery.

 All you need to do is just give us a call on 0410 559 856 and request an initial appointment.
 Please let our friendly reception staff know the background and severity of your condition.